-This generator has an internal fuel tank located inside the generator enclosure (Figure 29).
+This generator has an internal fuel tank located inside the trailer frame and may also be equipped with an environmental fuel tank (Figure 29).
 ALWAYS fill the fuel tanks with clean fresh #2 diesel fuel.
 DO NOT fill the fuel tanks beyond their capacities.